Energy And Work Done

 If any one of these two conditions is not met, no work is done.

-Credits: Peter Trones
+Image Credits: unsplash - Peter Trones

-Credits: Bithin raj
+Image Credits: unsplash - Bithin raj

-In the above scenarios, as a force is applied onto the object and the object is moving in the same direction of the force, we can consider that work is being done.
+In the above scenarios, as a force is applied onto the object and the object is moving in the direction of the force, we can consider that work is being done.

 - carrying an object

-Credits: René DeAnda
+Image Credits: unsplash - René DeAnda

 - holding an object

-Credits: Jakob Owens
+Image Credits: unsplash - Jakob Owens

 In the scenarios shown above, there is no work done as the movement of the object is perpendicular to the direction of the force.